mxtsai/mxtsai.github.io/bd2486d6f8d350c74adadff462efdb024f114f15/README.md

 * [Multi Modal Convolutional Neural Networks for Brain Tumor Segmentation](https://drive.google.com/open?id=1t6cmvZ3wQs3qEuQ-NVLhz05l7WecLxiq)
   * Late convolution fusion layer works better than sum or max fusion
-  * Some doubts regarding accuracy of paper (need verification)

 * [Fusion of deep learning models of MRI scans, Mini–Mental State Examination, and logical memory test enhances diagnosis of mild cognitive impairment](https://drive.google.com/open?id=13Nhzs9Q_c0ObVP78CLpS0aAsSztltekF)
   * Took the 3D MRI and grouped the slices into categories.
 Then selected 3 slices that are similar between each patient and trained a 2D CNN using transfer learning on each 2D slice.